HELPING CALGARY'S PROPERTIES REACH THEIR POTENTIAL

 2) Power Rake

-Power raking is another thing you can do to revive your lawn.
-It removes material called thatch from your lawn’s root system.
-Your lawn likes this because power raking gives it’s roots room to breathe, grow and absorb water and nutrients.
+Power raking is another thing you can do to improve your lawn.
+Much like aeration, if you were to ignore the rest of this list and just power rake you lawn you would likely notice a significant improvement.
+Power raking removes material called thatch from your lawn’s root system.
+This gives the lawn’s roots room to breathe, grow and absorb water and nutrients.
 This translates to a greener, thicker lawn.

 While you can rent a power rake from most tool rental services, they are dangerous machines that can really chew up your lawn (and you) if you haven’t used one before.
 On top of that, power raking your lawn will generate a lot of thatch that you will have to rake up and dispose of.

 If you want to power rake your lawn but don’t want to deal with the power rake, you can hire a professional lawn service to take care of it for you.
-They will do it right, with the correct machine and even collect and dispose of the thatch for you.
+While most legitimate lawn care services use an actual power rake and clean up the thatch, some don’t so make sure to ask!

 Your lawn needs three primary nutrients to grow: nitrogen, phosphate and potassium.
 As your lawn grows, it pulls these nutrients from the soil, leaving it depleted.
 If these nutrients aren’t replaced your lawn will eventually run low on food and struggle to stay healthy.

 Fertilizing does have its dangers though.
 If fertilizer isn’t applied properly it can burn your lawn and actually kill it.
 If over-applied, fertilizer can wash into storm drains and damage local ecosystems.
+It can also discolour concrete and brick pathways if it is spilled on them and not cleaned up.
 Fertilizer should always be applied with a fertilizer spreader to ensure an accurate, uniform distribution on your lawn.

 There are a number of different lawn fertilizers available to use.
 If you’d like to go the organic route you can use fertilizers made of animal manure or another decomposed biological matter.
 Organic fertilizers are good because they are a natural part of the ecosystem.
 The downside of organic fertilizers is that they have less nutrients per pound than chemical fertilizers, meaning that more of it must be applied to achieve the same result.
 Organic fertilizers also have an inconsistent distribution of nutrients which can lead to you lawn not getting enough of what it needs or too much of what it doesn’t.